1

 When you send a simple HTTP GET request (without any authentication) to a Slack Workspace URL, you get a HTML response with some Javascript, as you would probably expect.
 However, In those Javascript blocks is some interesting information:

-In particular, one of the scripts has an attribute, data-props, that contains information on the workspace you are contacting; name, ID and whether it is a paid workspace etc. It also give some important authentication information, such as approved domains, SSO status and whether two-factor authentication is required.
+In particular, one of the scripts has an attribute, data-props, that contains information on the workspace you are contacting; name, ID and whether it is a paid workspace etc. It also contains some important authentication information, such as approved domains, SSO status and whether two-factor authentication is required.

 Remember, this information comes from an unauthenticated request, all you need to know is the domain of the workspace you are targeting.